sumaris-net/sumaris-doc/user-manual/extraction/extraction.md

 ![](./rgpd.png)

-Anonymisation   and   pseudonymisation   are   two   personal   data protection techniques assessed under the General Data Protection Regulation (GDPR) of May 25, 2018.
+Anonymization and pseudonymization are two personal data protection techniques assessed under the General Data Protection Regulation (GDPR) of May 25, 2018.
 The first provides increased security and the second provides greater flexibility.

-As   part   of   the   extraction   of   SUMARiS   data,   the   identity  of   all vessels has been pseudonymized, ie it is always possible to identify an individual SHIP through his personal data.
-Indeed, the pseudonymisation consists of replacing one attribute with another within a   record;   here,   the   identity  of   the   ship.
-The   aim   of   this   pseudonymisation   is  to   privilege   the exploitability of data.
+As part of the extraction of SUMARiS data, the identity of all vessels has been anonymized, ie it is always possible to identify an individual SHIP through his personal data.
+Indeed, the pseudonymization consists of replacing one attribute with another within a record; here, the identity of the ship.
+The aim of this pseudonymization is to privilege the exploitability of data.
 Their uses therefore remain subject to strict use as defined in the SUMARiS project.